jadugd/Jadug_ZoomCamp2024/README.md

-# Jadug_ZoomCamp2024
+## Jadug_ZoomCamp2024

-# Module 1: Containerization and Infrastructure as Code
+## Module 1: Containerization and Infrastructure as Code
-Using GCP and Terraform
+- Using GCP and Terraform
-Using Docker with PostgreSQL
+- Using Docker with PostgreSQL

+## Module 2 : TODO